• Skip to primary navigation

 1. Upload your Category Featured Images

-Then upload the new category featured images in Media > Add New
+Upload the new square image in Media > Add New

 We recommend intentionally building new category images so that they have a consistent look.